DanielSant0s/AthenaEnv/README.md

 * Image: Image drawing.
 * ImageList: Load and manage multiple images while your code is running, multithreaded loading!
 * Draw: Shape drawing, triangles, circles etc.
-* Render: Advanced 3D support powered by a VU1 renderer and VU0 matrix processor.
+* Render: High performance 3D renderer
+  • VU1 vertex transformer
+  • VU0 matrix processor
+  • LookAt camera system
+  • Ambient lighting
+  • Diffuse lighting
+  • Specular lighting
+  • Polygon clipping
+  • (Back/Front)face culling
+  • Per-vertex colors

 * Screen: The entire screen of your project (2D and 3D), being able to change the resolution, enable or disable parameters.
 * Font: Functions that control the texts that appear on the screen, loading texts, drawing and unloading from memory.
 * Pads: Above being able to draw and everything else, A human interface is important.
 Supports rumble and pressure sensitivity.